oppia/oppia-android/wiki/Bazel-User-Guide.md

    * Paste the target to the bazel test command, e.g. `bazel test //domain/src/test/java/org/oppia/android/domain/onboarding:AppStartupStateControllerTest`

 2. If the test file is open in Android Studio, but **Copy BUILD target string** is not available in the context menu:
-Sometimes the **Copy BUILD target string** is not available in the context menu either due to sync issues or modularization issues.
+Sometimes, the **Copy BUILD target string** is not available in the context menu either due to sync issues or modularization issues.
 You can still copy the file path, and pass it to the test command.
    * In the AS sidebar, right click on the file, and select `copy path/reference`. or
    * Right-click on the file tab and then click `copy path/reference`.